 Genuine Parts Company Insiders

-Genuine Parts' insiders are aggressively selling.
-The analysis of insiders' sentiment of trading Genuine Parts Co stock suggests that all insiders are panicking at this time.
 Genuine Parts employs about 63 K people.
-The company is managed by 40 executives with a total tenure of roughly 240 years, averaging almost 6.0 years of service per executive, having 1575.0 employees per reported executive.
+The company is managed by 41 executives with a total tenure of roughly 240 years, averaging almost 5.0 years of service per executive, having 1536.59 employees per reported executive.
+Evaluation of Genuine Parts' management performance can provide insight into the firm performance.

 | Scott Sonnemaker President Group President - North American Automotive |